-The ‘Ok Google’ feature is a voice activation phrase for Google’s voice-based services.
-Once a user says the phrase, the device activates the voice search or any other services that use voice control and send whatever voice data that is recorded.
-How secure is that?
+The ‘Ok Google’ feature is a voice activation phrase for Google’s voice-based services and the google assistant.
+Once a user utters the phrase, the device activates the voice search or any other services that use voice control and send whatever voice data that is recorded.
+How safe is that?
+Is it a secure practice to unlock your phone with your voice?
 Does Google listen to any audio that is said before the ‘Ok Google’ part?

 How ‘Ok Google’ works?

-In order for Google to detect when the user utters the phrase ‘Ok Google’ there needs to be a constant or a periodic state of recording and processing done to validate it.
-This is done by an ‘always on’ software or hardware technology.
+In order for Google to detect when the user utters the phrase ‘Ok Google,’ there needs to be a constant or a periodic state of recording and processing to be done to validate it.
+This process is usually done by an ‘always on’ software or hardware technology.

-Some mobile processors have an active tiny core allocated to an ‘always on’ state that uses a little of the battery.
-For the models that lack this hardware support, the passive listening is done when the device is awake (i.e. when you unlock it or use it).
+Some mobile processors have an active tiny core allocated to an ‘always on’ state that consumes very less power.
+For the models that lack this hardware support, the ‘passive listening’ is done when the device is awake (i.e. when you unlock it or use it).

 So yeah!
-Whatever you speak with your device next to you is recorded all the time.
+Whatever you speak, with your device next to you, is recorded all the time.
 But as Google claims, the data is not sent to their servers every time you speak.
 One way to verify this is to check your data when the device is passively listening.
-That would make sense of course, as it wouldn’t be efficient, not to mention that it is illegal for the company to do so.
+And it would make sense of course, as it wouldn’t be efficient for Google to process all the voice data, not to mention that it is illegal for the company to do so.

-But once the user utters ‘Ok Google’ or something that’s similar to it, whatever is recorded after that is sent to the Google servers for further processing.
+But after the user utters ‘Ok Google’ or something that’s similar to it, whatever is recorded after that phrase is sent to the Google servers for further processing.
 This is how the ‘Ok Google’ feature works.
 But here comes the privacy and safety concerns.

 ‘Ok Google’ is not so okay with user privacy